 Sealed Evil in a Can: Uka Uka was sealed away in a temple on one of the three islands a long time ago to prevent him from wreaking havoc on the world.
 He is released at the beginning of the game, by no less than a falling piece of Cortex's space station, which via a series of events was destroyed with Crash's help last game.
 Nice Job Breaking It, Hero.

-Sea Mine: Blue bombs with skull and crossbones markings on them are floating around in the jet ski levels and in the scuba levels as well.
+Sea Mine: Blue bombs with skull and crossbones markings on them are floating around in the jet ski levels.
+Also appears (in different form) in the scuba levels as well.

 Secret Level: There are three secret levels and two secret level sidepaths which can only be accessed by a secret Warp Room, which itself can't be accessed except via a secret platform.
 It's much easier to access this time around, though, compared to the previous game.